 An internship is a great opportunity for you to develop your technical and transferrable skills in a professional environment, build your resume, develop a professional network of connections, and even get a job offer.
 An internship provides an avenue to gain many new skills needed for fieldwork.

 Aside, the main purpose of an internship is to help you transition from being in school to being a professional – whether that includes graduate school, paid work in the student’s chosen field, and/or volunteer work.

-Another reason why you should an internship is; it also a good opportunity to build on and develop some of your on job soft skills.
-An internship provides a platform which can help you decide on or opt out of a certain vocation, or even change your educational path
+Another reason why you should an internship is; it is also a good opportunity to build on and develop some of your on-job soft skills.
+An internship provides a platform that can help you decide on or opt-out of a certain vocation, or even change your educational path

-Another advantage of doing Internships is that it provides you with an opportunity to gain experience in a field of their choosing and an opportunity to confirm their interest in a particular career or even a specific company.
+Another advantage of doing Internships is that it provides you with an opportunity to gain experience in a field of your choosing and an opportunity to confirm your interest in a particular career or even a specific company.
 Depending on the circumstances, an internship may be paid or unpaid.